 Ben Z Walker (Benjamin Ward) was born in Roehampton, south-west London, but grew up in the hamlet of Kersey Uplands in the county of Suffolk, UK.
-He did his first gig in a pub in nearby Hadleigh in 1985, before studying classical piano at Colchester Institute, jazz piano at Leeds College of Music and jazz singing and mandolin at Middlesex University and William Paterson College, New Jersey and gaining a first class degree in Performance Arts from Middlesex University in 1994.
+He did his first gig in a pub in nearby Hadleigh in 1985, before studying classical piano at Colchester Institute, jazz piano at Leeds College of Music and jazz singing and mandolin (the latter with multi-instrumentalist Stuart Hall), at Middlesex University and William Paterson College, New Jersey, USA, and gaining a first class degree in Performance Arts from Middlesex University in 1994.

 A period as a jobbing musician (including busking) mutated into a move to Bradford, West Yorkshire, and a succession of office jobs, which funded and partly inspired Walker’s self-released debut CD, 2001’s Bahaudin, produced by Nigel Stonier.

 Between 2002 and 2009 Walker played gigs and made appearances in West Yorkshire, the West Midlands, Suffolk, London, New Jersey and Toronto, and toured the former soviet republic of Georgia with singing group Samzeo in 2009 before moving to Toronto, Canada, in 2010.

 After singing with another Georgian music ensemble, Machari, in 2011, Walker joined forces with Gare Black in Ben and Gary’s Ice Cream Band and met bassist Alfred Gertler.
 Both musicians featured on Walker’s first Canadian release, Gorgeous (2014), a rerecording of songs written in Suffolk.
 A CD party was held for the album at The Cameron House, Toronto, on 3 October, 2015.